atenreiro/ChatGPT_Interviews/README.md

 Here's a list that can be used as a reference - please modify the prompts to get more tailor made results.

-**Note**: You are discouraged to copy/paste the answers.
+**ℹ️ Note**: You are discouraged to copy/paste the answers.
 You should use them as a **guiding-reference** and adapt to your own and genuine answers.

 ### General Questions